Skip to content

 scope list of scopes

-min_lifetime min token lifetime in seconds
+min_lifetime minimum token lifetime in seconds to remain in token

 Note